codeframework/Docs/CODE Framework (.NET Core) Change Log.md

 # CODE Framework .NET Core Change Log

+## 1.5.6 - 5/14/2020

+* Fixed a problem in `StringHelper` related to retrieving just the file name within a string (path) on Linux.
+* Made `ServiceHelper` configurable so `ServiceHelper.GetPopulatedFailureResponse` will only return extended debug information when the static `ShowExtendedFailureInformation` is manually set to `true`.
+(Automatic detection of whether a service runs in a debug environment turned out to not be reliable enough and could sometimes return extended information in runtime environments).

 ## 1.5.4 - 2/24/2020

 * Fixed CSV sub-system bugs that were introduced in the move from .NET Framework to .NET Core.